shaunc44/Feed-Reader-Testing/README.md

 ###INSTALLATION
 =================================================================
-Open index.html in your favorite web browser, such as Chrome or Firefox, or you can visit the live [website.]
+Open index.html in your favorite web browser, such as Chrome or Firefox, or visit the live [website.]
 (shaunc44.github.io/Feed-Reader-Testing/) Cheers!